Volunteer on a historic ship in the fascinating neighborhood of Red Hook, Brooklyn.

-- Interior painting, heavy-duty cleaning (eg, degreasing), restoring tile floor in the otherwise restored galley.
+- Interior improvements: Willing to tackle heavy-duty cleaning (eg, degreasing)?
+Sanding & painting, restoring tile floor in the otherwise restored galley.

-- Mechanical/engineering: We need parts of connecting rods taken off a spare engine block, and there is usually some kind of mechanical tinkering to do.
+- Mechanical/engineering: We need parts of connecting rods taken off a spare engine block, and there is always mechanical tinkering to do.

 - Welding: We need some light welding repair in various places.

 Varied admin and creative work: We seek a volunteer coordinator, someone good at communicating with people and getting folks here to run ship tours or TankerTime.
-We can use specialized skills such as grant research, grant writing, historical research, and book conservation.
+We can use specialized skills such as historical research, and book conservation.
 Can you organize a photo archive, edit sound and video?

 Help run events: Want to enjoy sunsets afloat?
-We seek volunters (2 per night) to expand our Sunset TankerTime from the 2016 schedule of Second Sundays in summer.
+We seek volunteers (2 per night) to expand our Sunset TankerTime from the 2016 schedule of Second Sundays in summer.
 We need greeters and ship docents (we train!) for public programs, and helping hands at program and fundraiser events (where you get to have a good time too!).

 Educational program development: Do you work in education?
 We could use your input to grow our education programs.

 Organizing stuff: Great at tidying closets?
 We could use you!
 Our tool crib, electrical locker, paint locker and storage area for catering supplies could use an organizer wizard.